skienzmatishun/rippreport/content/p/conflict-on-interest/index.md

 ---
-title: "CONFLICT OF INTEREST"
+title: CONFLICT OF INTEREST
 date: 2019-11-09
-thumbnail: "img/conflict-of-interest.jpg"
+thumbnail: img/conflict-of-interest.jpg
-youtube: "VWq-Nax1IkA"
+youtube: VWq-Nax1IkA
 categories:
 - freaky-friday
 - podcast
 authors:
 - admin
+alttags: "Gavel resting on a sign reading Conflict of Interest, illustrating concerns about a judges role in approving a Fairhope..."
 ---
 The question is: How can a city council approve the largest development in Fairhope when the Municipal Judge is the developer, that the same council appointed Judge?
 “Who on the council has a vested personal interest in this project”.

 ## The Ripp Report Nov.8 2019 Backstory Production